Free Iowa Records: Background Checks, Arrests & More

 How Do I Look Up Someone’s Court Cases in Iowa?

-If someone needs to look up a court case, there are certain directories they need to research depending on the case they’re searching for.
 For example, a person who wants to track down documents pertaining to a civil or criminal suit needs to locate where the case took place and contact the applicable court office through this directory.
-Users will need to consult the Appellate Court directory to request appellate court records.
-Anything related to administrative records can be found through the State Court Administration.

-How To Obtain Iowa Bankruptcy Public Records
+How To Obtain Bankruptcy Public Records in IA

 People wanting to retrieve someone else’s bankruptcy records can do so in person, online, or by phone.

-The US Bankruptcy Court of the Southern District of Iowa offers a public terminal at its Clerk’s Office.
+The US Bankruptcy Court of the Southern District of Iowa offers a public terminal at its clerk’s office.
 While it doesn’t cost anything to look at documents, individuals will be required to pay the appropriate fees to print them.
 Visitors can also stop by the US Bankruptcy Court of the Northern District of Iowa, which has locations in Cedar Rapids and Sioux City.

 Those who want to research archived bankruptcy records can visit the National Archives in person or order bankruptcy documents online.
 After creating an account, interested parties can find and purchase personal and business bankruptcy cases as a docket sheet, a pre-selected case file, or as an entire case file.